 - 1. Escape is always the first option your objective is to get away from the threat.
 If you can do so safely evacuate the campus or building immediately. - 2.
 If you are unable to evacuate and have determined you need to "LOCKDOWN" to be safe, seek shelter in the nearest classroom, office, or other similarly protected area. - 3.
-If possible do not seek shelter in any room with glass doors or walls. - 4.
+If possible, do not seek shelter in any room with glass doors or walls. - 4.
 Lock and barricade door(s) if possible.
 Use all available room furnishings to barricade the door. - 5.
-Turn off lights and silence all electronic devices.
-Keep cell phones on silent and monitor for updated information from e2Campus and local media sources. - 6.
+Turn off lights, silence cell phones and monitor for updated info from e2Campus and local media sources. - 6.
 STAY OUT OF SIGHT.
 Stay out of view from the door window and room windows. - 7.
 Take a seated position on the floor next to an interior solid wall. - 8.
 Do not respond to a fire alarm during a lockdown unless imminent signs of fire are observed. - 9.
 Do not respond to directives to open the door or exit the room.